forma-exacta/forma-video-player/README.md

 `theme` (object): A convenient way to define styles for multiple components at once.
 See the [Themes](#themes) section for more details.

 `layout` (object): Override the default layout for the player.
 See the [Layout](#layout) section for more details.

+`integrateRedux` (boolean): Use an existing store for the player redux state.
+You must also integrate the player reducer into your store if you do this by using `createReducer()`.
+See [Redux Integration](#redux-integration) for more info.

 ## Layout
 By default, the player is laid out on a grid consisting of a [Header](#header), [Body](#body) and [Footer](#footer), each of which is divided into a Left, Middle, and Right [ControlGroup](#controlgroup)